 3. Online galleries must invest an incredible amount of time and energy into marketing their products.
 They tend to have resources above and beyond what an artist can accomplish on their own.
 An online gallery must engage in online advertising, email campaigns, and sometimes even printed catalogs.
 Their reach is likely far greater than that of an artist.
-Because of this, the artist’s work is reaches a larger audience that is pre-targeted.
+Because of this, the artist’s work is reaching a larger audience that is pre-targeted.

 4. An online gallery can be an excellent option for an artist who is holding down another job or has extensive non-art obligations.
 When the order comes in, the artist does not need to be there to accept it, confirm or respond.

 The artist has several days in which to pack up and ship out the artwork.
 This is very helpful if you are managing other obligations that don’t allow you to accept and make phone calls during regular business hours.
 It also means that you can create and upload new works on your own schedule.
-There’s no need for an appointment to deliver work like you would for a brick and mortar gallery.
+There’s no need for an appointment to deliver work like you would for a brick-and-mortar gallery.

 Some of the drawbacks to drop shipping your work as a supplier include:

 1. Online galleries typically charge a 50% commission to market your work to their collectors.
-On the one hand, this may sound expensive, but just like a brick and mortar gallery, an online gallery has extensive expenses from which you will benefit.
+On the one hand, this may sound expensive, but just like a brick-and-mortar gallery, an online gallery has extensive expenses from which you will benefit.
 These include marketing professionals that bring attention to your artwork.

-The cost of getting the same exposure on your own would be cost prohibitive.
+The cost of getting the same exposure on your own would be cost-prohibitive.
 Because the online gallery charges a 50% commission, your artwork must be priced at a retail rate that is high enough so that you still make a profit.
 This can make pricing very tricky, especially if your work is also represented in smaller local galleries.

-3. Some online galleries have copy writers that will assist with creating an excellent listing for your artwork.
+3. Some online galleries have copywriters that will assist with creating an excellent listing for your artwork.
 However, many of them will issue you a password and you will log on to their website and upload your work and descriptions.

-You will have to create your own high quality photos, as well as your own product listing to best sell your work.
-This requires a certain amount of computer savvy, photography skills and an ability to write copy that sells.
+You will have to create your own high-quality photos, as well as your own product listing to best sell your work.
+This requires a certain amount of computer savvy, photography skills, and an ability to write copy that sells.

 You will have to create your own high quality photos, as well as your own product listing to best sell your work.

-4. Just like brick and mortar galleries, many online galleries have return policies if the customer is not satisfied with the art.
-Some of the galleries offer a no questions asked policy which means if the art arrives and the customer decides that it just simply does not fit in the space as they thought it would, that piece of art will be packed up and returned to you.
+4. Just like brick-and-mortar galleries, many online galleries have return policies if the customer is not satisfied with the art.
+Some of the galleries offer a no-questions-asked policy which means if the art arrives and the customer decides that it just simply does not fit in the space as they thought it would, that piece of art will be packed up and returned to you.

 5. Top online art galleries that utilize artist drop shippers tend to serve the decor and interior design market.
-Although this is still a very wide variety of two and three dimensional art works, some artists works will not fit this genre.
+Although this is still a very wide variety of two and three-dimensional artworks, some artists’ works will not fit this genre.
 This is important to consider if you decide to pursue this market.